barweiss45/func_logger/README.md

 * `critical`: Critical error messages, indicating a severe error that might lead to program termination.

 ## Contributions

 Contributions to this logging module are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or a pull request on the repository.

+## License

+This logging module is open-source and released under the MIT License.
+See the [LICENSE](./LICENSE.MD) file for more details.